DblK/tinshop/README.md

 Now simply run it and add a shop inside tinfoil with the address setup in `config` (or `http://localIp:3000` if not specified).

+# 🎉 Features

+Here is the list of all main features so far:
+- [X] Automatically download `titles.US.en.json` if missing at startup
+- [X] Basic protection from forged queries (should allow only tinfoil to use the shop)
+- [X] Serve from several mounted directories
+- [X] Serve from several network directories (Using NFS)
+- [X] Display a webpage for forbidden devices
+- [X] Auto-refresh configuration on file change
+- [X] Add the possibility to whitelist or blacklist a switch
+- [X] Add the possibility to ban theme
+- [X] You can specify custom titledb to be merged with official one
+- [X] Auto-watch for mounted directories
+- [X] Add filters path for shop
+- [X] Simple ticket check in NSP/NSZ (based on titledb file)
+- [X] Collect basic statistics
+- [X] An API to query information about your shop
+- [X] Handle Basic Auth from Tinfoil through Forward Auth Endpoint

+## 🏳️ Filtering

+When you setup your shop inside `tinfoil` you can now add the following path:
+- `multi` : Filter only multiplayer games
+- `fr`, `en`, ... : Filter by languages
+- `world` : All games without any filter (equivalent without path)

+# 🧱 Dev or build from source

+I suggest to use a tiny executable [gow](https://github.com/mitranim/gow) to help you during the process (hot reload, etc..).
+For example I use the following command to develop `gow -c run .`.

+If you want to build `TinShop` from source, please run `go build`.

+And then, simply run `./tinshop`.

 # 🐋 Docker

 To run with [Docker](https://docs.docker.com/engine/install/), you can use this as a starting `cli` example: